ssmirr/appdev-chapters/string.md

 Basically, inside the string, you place `#{}` where you eventually want your value to go.
 Inside the curly braces, you can write any Ruby expression without worrying about whether it is a string or not.
 The expression will be evaluated, converted to a string, and added to the string right in that spot.
 You can interpolate as many expressions as you want into a single string.
 Pretty neat!

-If you find interpolation confusing, feel free to just use concatenation.
+If you find interpolation confusing, feel free to just use addition.

 ## Conclusion